Stivarga

 Read the Patient Information Leaflet if available from your pharmacist before you start taking regorafenib and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth with a low-fat meal as directed by your doctor, usually once daily for 21 days, then stopping the medication for 7 days.
 This is one cycle of treatment.
-Continue taking the medication this way as directed by your doctor.
+Keep taking the medication this way as directed by your doctor.
 Swallow the medication whole.
 Do not crush, chew, or split the tablets.

 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of serious side effects will increase.